yevheniia-biliaieva/yevheniia-biliaieva/README.md

 # Hi 👋, I'm Yevhenia Biliaieva
-### Front-End Developer
+### Full-stack Developer

 <p align="justify">
 Hey!
-I'm Yevhenia, a front-end developer with a passion for building clean and responsive layouts.
+I'm Yevhenia, a future full-stack developer with a passion for building clean and responsive layouts.
-  I have experience with HTML, CSS, JavaScript, and Git.
-Currently, I'm deepening my skills in React and TypeScript at Mate Academy.
+I’ve already gained experience with HTML, CSS, JavaScript, and Git.
+Currently, I’m studying Software Engineering at Modern Technologies University and deepening my skills in React, TypeScript, and Node.js at Mate Academy.
-  I'm also exploring Vue.js and eager to keep growing as a developer.
+I’m also exploring Vue.js, SQL, and Java, and I’m eager to keep growing as a developer.
-  I'm open to part-time, remote, and trainee opportunities where I can learn, contribute, and grow in a supportive environment.
+I’m open to part-time, remote, and trainee opportunities where I can learn, contribute, and grow in a supportive environment.
 </p>

 ---